jannine-forst/jannine-forst.github.io/index.md

 # Where I work:
 Currently at the [Arc Bio](https://www.arcbio.com/) in DNA-related molecular diagnostics.
+I used to work in ancient DNA, hence the title.

 You can also view my LinkedIn profile [here](https://www.linkedin.com/in/jannine-novak-forst-004b0445/).